 You’ve chosen Berlin as your next city break and are looking for the easiest and most convenient 4-day Berlin itinerary?
 Look no further, because you are at the right place!
-In this article, you will find the best advice on how to get the most out of your precious time while being in this amazing city.
+In this article, you will find the best advice on getting the most out of your precious time while in this amazing city.
 Let’s get started!

-Berlin is one of the most interesting metropolises in Europe.
-Rich and controversial history, splendid architecture and nature, and captivating nightlife call all visitors.
-The parallel existence of urban city areas and hundreds of lakes, rivers, and parks make the city incredibly “green” and ideal for living or traveling.
+As one of the most interesting metropolises in Europe, Berlin offers plenty of things to do.
+Its rich and controversial history, splendid architecture and nature, and captivating nightlife attract visitors.
+The parallel existence of urban areas and hundreds of lakes, rivers, and parks make the city incredibly “green” and ideal for living or traveling.

 How is this 4-day Berlin itinerary organized?

-This 4-day Berlin itinerary is conceptualized “geographically” and “thematically”.
+This 4-day Berlin itinerary is conceptualized geographically” and thematically.
 This means that each day you will have a chance to explore one part of the city.
 I believe this is the best way to get familiar with someplace.
 Who likes the feeling of not knowing where to go?
-The urge to rush from one part of the city to another is not fun as well.
+The urge to rush from one part of the city to another is not fun at all!

 4-day Berlin itinerary – Day 1